The sup-norm problem for newforms of large level on $\operatorname{PGL}(n)$: Introduction

 \subsubsection{Generalised Atkin-Lehner operators and reduction}

 In a nutshell, classical reduction theory provides a way to fit a fundamental domain for $X_n(1)$ inside a Siegel set (for the cusp at infinity).
 If $z \in \SL_n(\R)$ lies in such a fundamental domain, its rows then provide a reduced basis for the lattice $L$, that is, a basis of vectors that are as short and as orthogonal as possible.
 We also obtain in this way an interpretation of the Iwasawa coordinates of $z$ in terms of the successive minima of $L$.
-See Section \ref{sec-Iwasawa} for more details.
 This is not only important for implementing the refined counting strategy described above, but also for compensating with other tools when the latter fails.

 For instance, solving the matrix counting problem optimally and plugging the result into the amplified pre-trace formula \emph{cannot} yield sub-baseline bounds when $z$ is high enough in the cusp.
 One then compensates by using the Fourier expansion, which gives strong bounds in terms of the Iwasawa $y$-coordinates following from the cuspidality of our automorphic form $\phi$.
 This is common for many of the previous works \cite[Lemma A.1]{IS}, \cite[Lemma 5.1]{HT2}, etc.